drupol/registryonsteroids/README.md

 Registry On Steroids(ROS) discovers and adds additional theme preprocess/process functions for theme hook variants, if `theme()` is called with a variant name.
 E.g. for `theme('node__article__teaser', ..)`, it will call functions like `MYTHEME_preprocess_node__article__teaser()` and `MYTHEME_preprocess_node__article()` in addition to `MYTHEME_preprocess_node()`.

-Without this module, only the process/preprocess functions of the base hook will be called, when a theme hook variant is executed.
+Without this module, only the process/preprocess functions of the base hook will be called when a theme hook variant is executed.
 E.g. for `theme('node__article__teaser')`, only the preprocess and process functions for `'node'` are called.
 See [#2563445](https://www.drupal.org/node/2563445) in the issue queue for Drupal 7.

-The module only has en effect if the theme hook is called with a variant hook name.
+The module only has an effect if the theme hook is called with a variant hook name.
 It does not work for theme hook suggestions added to the `$variables` array.

 ## Background: Theme hook variants